Student Guide to Learning Online

 - Check your email!
 We know you’re going to be bombarded by emails, and yes, you have to read them.
 Dedicate a few minutes every day to organizing your emails you can stay on top of your inbox.

-All classes are now online.
+All classes are currently online.
 You can log in at blackboard.angelo.edu.

 Getting Started with Blackboard